(Grant Funded – Compass Health IHC – Wentzville)

 Example treatment modalities (as listed by APPIC):

 IHC interns will work within the PCBH model as generalists and educators, providing accessible, team-based, and routine behavioral health services.
 This is done using short, focused visits to assist clients with specific symptoms of functional impairment within a shorter course of care.
 Communication within the treatment team regarding patient care occurs frequently throughout the day and during meetings/huddles.
 The focus of behavioral health in this placement is not exclusively on mental health, but includes a broader range of problems traditionally considered to be medical, such as diabetes or asthma.
 With an understanding of the behavioral basis of medical problems, IHC interns assist clients with a broad range of psychosocial concerns and have a significant impact on whole-person care.
 Psychological assessment is also a requirement of this placement, though is less emphasized than intervention.
+Please note the supervised experiences listed below may vary based upon the specific office placement.

 Example supervised experiences (as listed by APPIC):